sairabbas/2Do/README.md

 ## How to get started!

-Required Software:
+Required Software: PyCharm CE, Python3

-Pycharm
-Python3
+Run the command on terminal

     git clone git@github.com:hamsikapongubala/CMPE131.git

-Or Directly Download the project onto your local computer by clicking the Clone or Download.
+Or Directly Download the project onto your local computer by clicking the Clone or Download button on the top right.

-Open project in pycharm and in terminal run the command
+Open project in pycharm.
+Then run the command:

     flask run